aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront-origins/README.md

 is handled as a bucket origin and
 CloudFront's redirect and error handling will be used.
 It is recommended to use `S3BucketOrigin.withOriginAccessControl()` to configure OAC for your origin.

+> Note: When you use CloudFront OAC with Amazon S3 bucket origins, you must set Amazon S3 Object Ownership to Bucket owner enforced (the default for new Amazon S3 buckets).
+If you require ACLs, use the Bucket owner preferred setting to maintain control over objects uploaded via CloudFront.

 ```ts
 const myBucket = new s3.Bucket(this, 'myBucket');
 new cloudfront.Distribution(this, 'myDist', {